 How do you hope your actions inspire others?

-I think becoming an Instructor at age 51 shows that being an older woman doesn't mean you can't achieve your fitness goals.
-Hopefully, that inspires other women of all ages to think ‘Well if she can be fit and do these classes at her age, I can too’.
+I think becoming an Instructor at age 51 shows that being an older female doesn't mean you can't achieve your fitness goals.
+Hopefully, that inspires other females of all ages to think ‘Well if she can be fit and do these classes at her age, I can too’.
 If you're considering Instructor training, do it – it’s a great experience and you learn so much.
 Age isn’t a barrier.